 READ MORE ⇒ Nine Cat Friendly Hotel Chains

 It’s common for hotels to impose weight restrictions.
-But if you’ve found the perfect hotel, except your pup is too big, ask if they’ll make an exception.
+Some set the limit ridiculously low – like 15 pounds!
+But if you’ve found the perfect hotel, except that your pup is too big, ask if they’ll make an exception.
 Remember, the hotel wants your business, and they know they’re competing with a lot of other hotels for your dollars.

 We’ve found that most hotels have a little wiggle room in their size limitations and will try to accommodate you when asked.
 Just be sure to make a note of the person you spoke to, in case there’s any question when you’re checking in.